 Undo record

-The multiple small changes made by the macro would need to be undone one-by-one, so this macro is a good candidate for creating an undo record.
-They make a macro feel more "professional" since its acts more intuitively like a single action, but it is excluded even in this member article because they can cause significant problems with the undo action chain if not properly implemented.
+The multiple small changes made by the macro would need to be undone one-by-one, so this macro is also a good candidate for creating an undo record.
+They make a macro feel more "professional" since its acts more intuitively like a single action in the undo stack, but it is excluded even in this member article because they can cause significant problems with the undo action chain if not properly implemented.

 Function version